Railway tunnels in Victoria

-Victoria has only ever had about 10 tunnels on its railway network, with some others on private narrow gauge tramways.
-This is due to the relatively easy terrain through which most of the lines were built.
+The Australian state of Victoria has tunnels on its railway network and on private narrow gauge tramways.

 Main line tunnels

-Bendigo line tunnels
+Deniliquin line tunnels

-The Melbourne–Echuca railway or Bendigo line was commenced by the private Melbourne, Mount Alexander and Murray River Railway Company, but when the company experienced financial difficulties it was taken over by the Victorian colonial government in 1856, with the Victorian Railways Department being formed to operate the new public railway system.
+The Deniliquin line was commenced by the private Melbourne, Mount Alexander & Murray River Railway Company, but when the company experienced financial difficulties it was taken over by the Victorian colonial government in 1856, with the Victorian Railways Department being formed to operate the new public railway system.
 The line opened in five stages from February 1859 to September 1864, and was at the time the largest engineering undertaking in the colony.
-More than 6,000 men were involved in construction of the Bendigo line with the main contractors Cornish and Bruce undertaking the works.
+More than 6,000 men were involved in construction of the Deniliquin line with the main contractors Cornish & Bruce undertaking the works.
 The line served a strategic economic need of serving the important goldfields of Castlemaine and Bendigo (then called Sandhurst), and capturing for Melbourne the trade in wool and other goods from northern Victoria and the Riverina which were formerly shipped through South Australia via the Murray River.
 Two tunnels were built on the line.
 The Elphinstone Tunnel, 385 m long, was built in brick and bluestone as a double-track horseshoe profile tunnel, and was completed in 1860.
 The 390 m Big Hill Tunnel, located between Kangaroo Flat and Ravenswood, south of Bendigo.
 Like the Elpinstone Tunnel, it was double-tracked when built, but was singled as part of the Regional Fast Rail project.

 Cheviot Tunnel

-Cheviot tunnel was built for the extension of the Mansfield railway line from Yea and is located near Limestone, roughly halfway between Yea and Molesworth, where the line crosses the Black Range at McLoughlin's Gap.
-It was built in 1889, at a cost of £88,661/2/11, by contractors Kenny Bros. as part of the Yea to Cathkin section, but construction was delayed by accidents.
+Cheviot tunnel was built for the extension of the Mansfield line from Yea and is located near Limestone, roughly halfway between Yea and Molesworth, where the line crosses the Black Range at McLoughlin's Gap.
+It was built in 1889, at a cost of £88,661/2/11, by contractors Kenny Bros as part of the Yea to Cathkin section, but construction was delayed by accidents.